written by @emylacapra

 The consequence is that market capitalisation could feasibly begin to disperse over the other altcoins after forks.
 In the event that new assets garner interest and support, a consequence of this could be pulling market capitalization from the original asset itself.

 In terms of circulation, Bitcoin has a hard cap of 21 million coins.
-However, hard forks that retain any value as altcoins can happen any time, and in aggregate have an uncapped supply.
+However, hard forks and air drops that retain any value as altcoins can happen any time, and in aggregate have an uncapped supply.

 We’ve examined how forks are often disruptive experiences for the crypto community.
 Competing visions for the future of a cryptocurrency might not co-exist, and traders and miners might have no other choice but go separate ways.